back BACK

 Difficulty

 For the most part, the tour is not physically demanding.
 We will take numerous short hikes typically on mostly even ground, trails, and roads.
-We will bird between 2,000-8,000' in elevation so there is some elevation but nothign too bad.
+We will bird between 2,000-8,000' in elevation so there is some elevation but nothing too bad.
 During the days in the Mojave, the temperatures can reach 100 degrees even in May, so be prepared for the hear.

 Weather and Temperature